Netflix/vmaf/README.md

 ##Python-independent Implementation

-The VDK package combines feature extraction implementation in C and the rest control code in Python.
+The VDK package combines feature extraction implementation in C and the rest scripting code in Python.
 The Python layer allows fast prototyping, but sometimes deploying the Python dependency in production is a pain.
 Under [wrapper](wrapper), we provide a C++ implementation *vmafossexec* that has no dependency on Python.

 Under root, run *vmafossexec* as: